isomerpages/moe-shps/_quick-links/For Service Providers/School Bus.md

 </p>
 </li>
 <li>
-<p>Submit the completed Call for Proposal - Annex A by closing date, ,via
+<p>Submit the completed Call for Proposal - Annex A by closing date, <strong>6 September 2024</strong> ,via
 email or to the School's General Office.</p>
 </li>
 </ol>